 Progress and Pastoral Structures

-From September 2017 all students will be in horizontal tutor groups.
+At Three Rivers Academy we have a year based pastoral system.
 Each year group has a Year Lead who will be supported by a Key Stage manager.
-The Year Lead will manage the overall progress and pastoral care of your son/daughter.
+The Year Lead, supported by a Progress Lead will manage the overall progress and pastoral care of your son/daughter.
 Concerns about individual subjects should in the first instance be directed to your son/daughter's subject teacher.
 The first point of contact for pastoral issues should be your son/daughter's form tutor.

 At Three Rivers Academy our aim is to 'bring out the best' in every student.
 Students, parents and Three Rivers Academy Staff are all key stakeholders in ensuring good levels of progress.
 In order to give the students the best possible start in their academic and employment careers, all stakeholders need to ensure that they meet their responsibilities.